 How to Sign Up

-To sign up for lessons, stop by the Music Department Office (105 Crowley Hall) no later than 12:00 PM on the first Thursday of classes.
+To sign up for lessons, stop by the Music Department Office (502 O'Neill Hall of Music) no later than 12:00 PM on the first Thursday of classes.
 To receive credit, you must receive a course registration number from the Music Department Office.
 Non-majors who wish to take lessons for credit must enroll in lessons through the Department of Music and will be assigned an instructor by the Department.
 Students who are not music majors in the performance concentration will be graded S/U.

 Time: A regular, weekly lesson time will be scheduled in accordance with available slots for both the instructor and student.
-Instructors’ complete lesson schedules will be posted by 5:00 PM on the first Friday of classes.
+Instructors will email students their lessons times before their first lesson will take place.

 Lesson Fee Policy

 Music performance majors (majors are declared sophomore year) qualify for a 100% discount on weekly one-hour applied music lessons on their primary instrument, and a 50% discount on a secondary instrument.
 Theory and History majors qualify for a 50% discount on their first lesson and pay full price for any additional lessons.
 Applied music lessons are available for all students, including non-majors, for a fee.
 Lessons may count as “activity” elective credits.
 (The College of Arts and Letters accepts up to three activity credits towards graduation.)
 The fee is charged to the student’s accounts, and no refunds are made after the first lesson.

 For Music Majors Only: Guidelines for requesting approval of music lessons from abroad

 1. Identify local procedures for acceptance into lessons.
 The faculty will recommend instructors whom you may contact for lessons abroad; however, you may also do your own research to find an instructor.
 It is ultimately your responsibility to set up the lesson arrangement.
 Your acceptance may be contingent upon an audition.
 Contact your chosen instructor for more information on the protocol for acceptance.